 - Board Independence.
 All of the Company's directors are independent, with the exception of our CEO, who is the only member of management serving on the Board. - Independent Chair.
-The Company maintains separate roles of chief executive officer and chair of the Board as a matter of policy.
-An independent director acts as chairman of the Board. - Offer to Resign upon Change in Circumstances.
+The Company maintains separate roles of chief executive officer and Board chair as a matter of policy.
+An independent director acts as Board chair. - Offer to Resign upon Change in Circumstances.
 Pursuant to our Governance Guidelines, any director undergoing a significant change in professional circumstances must offer to resign from the Board.